MPNSIZ005/Prac-6/Server/readme.txt

-only folder necessary is tcpserver, has the source code for both the tcp server and the web interface.
+This is the code for the second raspberry pi that will be running as a server, and will receive the samples from the Client every 10 seconds.
+It will also provide a web interface so that a user can view the status of the server, check that samples are being received, and request a simple report.